 Leica SL versus Nikon D3

 The Leica SL (Typ 601) and the Nikon D3 are two digital cameras that were officially introduced, respectively, in October 2015 and August 2007.
 The SL is a mirrorless interchangeable lens camera, while the D3 is a DSLR.
 Both cameras are equipped with a full frame sensor.
 The Leica has a resolution of 24 megapixel, whereas the Nikon provides 12.1 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Leica SL and the Nikon D3.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the SL – represents the basis or 100 percent across all the size and weight measures).